seratch/r2dbc-samples-in-scala/README.md

 Here is a simple code example to run queries on H2 in-memory database.
 Apart from the part to build `io.r2dbc.client.R2dbc`, the exactly same code works for PostgreSQL.

 To make the example simple, the code intentionally does blocking operations.
-Needless to say, you must NOT do the same in real application code but following the best practices to leverage the benefits of reactive / non-blocking model.
+Needless to say, you must NOT do the same in real application code.
+Follow the best practices to leverage the benefits of reactive / non-blocking model.

 ```scala
 val config = io.r2dbc.h2.H2ConnectionConfiguration.builder().url("mem:sample1").build()